hach-que/AppTools/README.md

   * The package management system must support third-party packages and third-party repository sources.

 ## Building
-Run `make prefix=<path> debug all` in the root folder to produce binaries for your system.

-This will build AppMount, AppCreate, AppFS, AppUtil and AppInspect.

-## Installing
-Run `make prefix=<path> debug install` in the root folder to install AppTools on your system.

-Make sure that the prefix path is the same one specified for building!
+Create a new build directory outside the source area and change to this directory.
+Run `cmake ../path/to/source` followed by `make` to build a copy of AppTools.

+You should use a compiler that supports C++11 such as LLVM/Clang to compile AppTools (you'll get better warnings and error messages with LLVM/Clang as well).

 ## Usage
 The AppTools infrastructure orientates around the AppFS package format.
 Unlike other package formats, this is a full read-write filesystem with on-the-fly resizing which allows applications to be run directly from within their packages as well as installed on a system.

-The binaries created by the `appfs` are the core utilities for interacting with the package format, while AppUtil provides a Lua-based infrastructure for interacting with the package management system.
-By exposing the installation and similar mechanism as easy-to-understand and easy-to-modify Lua code, it allows developers and distributions to customize the package management system while still maintaining compatibility with cross-distribution packages.
+The binaries created by the `appfs` are the core utilities for interacting with the package format, while AppUtil provides a Python-based infrastructure for interacting with the package management system.
+By exposing the installation and similar mechanism as easy-to-understand and easy-to-modify Python code, it allows developers and distributions to customize the package management system while still maintaining compatibility with cross-distribution packages.

 ### Example
 First you will need to create an AppFS package.
 Assuming you are in the root directory of the project and that you have built each component, try: